 What You’ll Do

-At Mizzou, you’ll hit the ground running — literally.
-New students sprint through the Columns during Tiger Walk, a tradition symbolizing your entrance into the university.
+At Mizzou, you’ll get right into the action.
+New students sprint, roll and even stroll through the Columns during Tiger Walk, a tradition symbolizing your entrance into the university.
 But you won’t stop there.
 Bounce in the bleachers at one of 20 Division I sports teams’ competitions.
-Explore the 600-plus student organizations covering interests from aeronautics to zombies.
-Forge lifelong friendships in a Greek organization, embark on an inspirational alternative break, or join a MizzouRec kickball squad — or any of the other 50 intramural and club options.
+Explore the 500-plus student organizations covering interests from aeronautics to zombies.
+Forge lifelong friendships in a fraternity or sorority, embark on an inspirational alternative break, or join a MizzouRec kickball squad — or any of the other 50 intramural and club options.

 Clubs and Organizations

-Greek organizations are a big part of Mizzou, where fraternity and sorority members make up nearly 22 percent of the undergraduate population.
+Greek organizations are a big part of Mizzou, where fraternity and sorority members make up nearly 30 percent of the undergraduate population.
 Students of all backgrounds are active in the community and strive to embody the values of leadership, scholarship, service, brotherhood and sisterhood.
-Learn more about Greek Life at Mizzou.
+Learn more about Fraternity and Sorority Life at Mizzou.

 Are you into big-time college sports?
 Mizzou competes in the mighty Southeastern Conference — it doesn’t get any bigger than that.
 Students with maximum black-and-gold sprit join the ZouCrew, a group of rowdy rooters at Mizzou Arena.
 But don’t think you’re confined to the stands.
 Get in on the action by playing rec sports (against other Mizzou students) or club sports (against other schools).
 Go for the gold!